defold/doc/docs/en/tutorials/grading.md

 1. Create a new material and call it *`grade.material`* by right clicking *main* in the *Asset* view and selecting <kbd>New ▸ Material</kbd>.
 2. Create a vertex shader program called *`grade.vp`* and a fragment shader program called *`grade.fp`* by right clicking *main* in the *Asset* view and selecting <kbd>New ▸ Vertex program</kbd> and <kbd>New ▸ Fragment program</kbd>.
 3. Open *grade.material* and set the *Vertex program* and *Fragment program* properties to the new shader program files.
-4. Add a *Vertex constant* named "view_proj" of type `CONSTANT_TYPE_VIEWPROJ`.
+4. Add a *Vertex constant* named "`view_proj`" of type `CONSTANT_TYPE_VIEWPROJ`.
 This is the view and projection matrix used in the vertex program for the quad vertices.
-5. Add a *Sampler* called "original".
+5. Add a *Sampler* called "`original`".
 This will be used to sample pixels from the off-screen render target color buffer.
-6. Add a *Tag* called "grade".
+6. Add a *Tag* called "`grade`".
 We will make a new *render predicate* in the render script matching this tag to draw the quad.

    ![grade.material](images/grading/grade_material.png)

-7. Open *`main.collection`*, select the model component in game object "grade" and set its *Material* property to "`/main/grade.material`".
+7. Open *`main.collection`*, select the model component in game object "`grade`" and set its *Material* property to "`/main/grade.material`".

    ![model properties](images/grading/model_properties.png)